x2-dmmd/x2/md/tutorials/1helloWorld.md

     out "My name is Bob and I am 20 years old"
 ```

-We can put our variables into our string using `string interpolation`.
+Your can put your variables into your string using `string interpolation`.
 String interpolation is the process of inserting another statement within a string.
 This is usually done so by wrapping them in `$()`.

-But here is the problem, we cannot reference the variable directly in a string interpolation.
-Our variable is not a statement and thus cannot be used on its own.
-We can fix this problem using the `pop` operator.
+But here is the problem, you cannot reference the variable directly in a string interpolation.
+Your variable is not a statement and thus cannot be used on its own.
+You can fix this problem using the `pop` operator.

 The pop operator parses a variable and returns its value like so: